 Yes, change leaders must view the world from their customer viewpoint.
 Ignoring internal best practices is also a path best left untrodden.

 For successful change to take place, a change leader must disseminate the strategy and its priorities to those lower down the chain.
-All initiatives and programs must focus on the objectives toward meeting the strategic goal for Change Management.
+All initiatives and programs must focus on the objectives of meeting the strategic goal for Change Management.
 In other words, all efforts must be aligned with the strategy, and focus should be firmly on the long term strategic goals.

 Telstra, an Australian Telecommunications giant, took the right approach when it wanted to produce a cultural change aimed at improving the customer experience.
-The CEO, David Thodey, put his leaders through a leadership development program with the aim of improving customer service.
+The CEO, David Thodey, put his leaders through a change leadership development program with the aim of improving customer service.
 The program’s aim was for “each business, each team, each group, to take the values and bring them to life and live them in the context of the work they are doing, to create the best experience that they can for the customer in that environment that they work in.”

 A common change leadership sin to visualise the future from today’s base while developing strategy.
 You should focus on what you want the future to look like and then work back, rather than what you anticipate the future may hold by considering the current.
 Here are some quotes to show what I mean:

 “This telephone has too many shortcomings to be seriously considered as a means of communication.
 The device is inherently of no value to us.”